-Under C1.2(a), the rise in storeys is the greatest number of storeys at any part of the external walls of a building above ground level.
+Under C1.2(a), the rise in storeys is the sum of the greatest number of storeys at any part of the external walls of a building and any storeys within the roof space above ground level.
+The reason for the inclusion of any storey within the roof space is that the storey may not have any external walls such as occur with a hip roof.